 The band had initially announced the album's release date on the first night of their April 2016 UK tour, announcing that as a thank you for everyone's support, every pre-order would be entered into a special signed giveaway with one winner being selected at random to receive exclusive signed items on release day.

 - Martin Howell, Powerplay Rock and Metal Magazine - Issue 190, August 2016

 This marked the band's second release, when after renaming the band to Orpheum in 2010, they worked on and released their first EP "Treason" in March 2012 and went on to play in and around London during that year.
 During this time they were booked to support bands such as November-7 and Edguy while interviewed by websites such as terrorizer.com.

 Due to singer Erin having to undergo an operation at the beginning of 2013 and a member parting ways with the band, they headed back to the studio to work on their debut album, until former Silent Cry member Phillipe Dutra joined the Orpheum family in 2014.

 At the break of 2015, the band's debut album was announced, along with the title track being released online.
 The year saw the band back performing live again since 2012 and for the first time at venues across the UK, including the Northern Symphony Festival, Bladefest and Darker Days Festival 2017.
 The Darker Days Festival marked the last time keyboard player Mars Martin would perform with the band, leaving after 8 years together.
-The band went on to perform at The Quinphonic Festival 5 2017 with a guest bassist and without bass player Phillipe Dutra; who the band announced in early 2018 would not be returning to the band moving forward.
-The band are already set to perform a few limited dates during 2018, while working on their next release.
+The band went on to perform at The Quinphonic Festival 5 2017 and the Darker Days Festival 2018 with a guest bassist and without bass player Phillipe Dutra; who the band announced would not be returning.
+Orpheum are set to perform a few limited dates during 2018, while working on their next release.

 To be continued...